 De Bruyne will be Belgium’s talisman from midfield, entering the World Cup on the back of a sensational Premier League campaign.
 Pep Guardiola has transformed the 26-year-old into one of the Premier League’s most exciting players to watch, with De Bruyne improving massively under the Spaniard’s guidance.

 The last year has been an exceptional one for the playmaker, with the midfielder making 37 Premier League appearances for City, scoring eight goals and assisting a further 16, playing a crucial role as Guardiola strolled to his first English league title.

 Kevin De Bruyne’s 7 goals and 14 assists so far this season! 🔥⚽

 — The Sheikh of Manchester 💰 (@TheSheikhMCFC) March 26, 2018

 De Bruyne was at the heart of City’s success and, now, he has the chance to show his quality on the world stage in Russia.
 City strolled to the Premier League title, but Belgium aren’t expected to do the same at the World Cup, even with De Bruyne in their ranks.

-For Belgium to be world cup winner, Paddy Power are offering odds of 17/2 at an early stage of the tournament, with the likes of Brazil, Spain, France and Germany all backed to have a better chance than Martinez’s side.
+For Belgium to be world cup winner, Bookmakers are offering odds of 17/2 at an early stage of the tournament, with the likes of Brazil, Spain, France and Germany all backed to have a better chance than Martinez’s side.

 Of course, Belgium’s hopes will not all rest on the shoulders of De Bruyne, who will be supported by some very able teammates.
 There have been a lot of comparisons made between Belgium’s 2018 World Cup squad and England’s own ‘Golden Generation’ who failed to win a tournament between 2004 and 2010, despite hosting some of the Premier League’s best talent.